-What deployment goals do you set for yourself?
+What military life goals do you set for yourself?

-A deployment can bring a lot of change for a military spouse: maybe a new job, or new home.
+Military life can bring a lot of change for a military spouse: frequent moves, deployments, maybe a new job.
 There could be a new baby too!
-Life may be different during deployment, but it is also an opportunity to make small changes that will help you reach bigger goals.
+Life may be different during various stages of military life, but it is also an opportunity to make small changes that will help you reach bigger goals.

-It’s smart to set deployment goals.
+It’s smart to set new goals, especially during deployment.
 As challenging as those months can be, they are also a great opportunity for personal improvement, new hobbies, and strengthened friendships.
 If you are having a new baby during the deployment, maybe your goal is just to keep everyone in the household fed!
 Other spouses set goals like losing weight, taking a class, or running a 5k.
 But did you know that there is actually a right way and a wrong way to set goals?

 Following the S.M.A.R.T. system means you are more likely to achieve your goals!
 Setting S.M.A.R.T goals means goals that are Specific, Measurable, Achievable, Rewarding, and Time-based. (because don’t we all just love acronyms? )